 How it Works: 360 Virtual Tours, 3D Rendering, and More

 The ARC team also provided a high-level view of the basic content production process for virtual tours, 3D rendering, and other, related 3D modeling projects and also showed how that process allows architects and other professionals to leverage 3D model data to improve their design process with progressive feedback.

 Outlined below is a typical workflow, which includes the following stages, each of which can be incrementally developed or grouped as needed:

 Stage 0: Gather info such as elevations, material samples, furniture specs, and landscaping specs from the client to define the project’s area of influence.

-Stages 1 through 4: In stage one, two, three and four, various details are reviewed and incorporated into the project
+Stages 1 through 4: In stages one, two, three, and four, various details are reviewed and incorporated into the project

 - Site geometry, camera location, and architecture

 Stage 5: In stage five, the project is finalized and the complete images are delivered.

 The speakers noted that “Things like sketches and 2D drawings have been great through the years,” and they’ve been fine to use, but as industry standards evolve, visualizations play a huge part in effectively capturing and communicating information for project stakeholders.”